 Dr. Goldbloom joined the Counseling, Health & Wellness Center in the Fall of 2012 after leaving Bellevue Hospital Center where he had served as the unit chief of the hospital's dual diagnosis 28-bed inpatient unit for 2 years following completion of my Addiction Psychiatry Fellowship at Cedars-Sinai Medical Center in Los Angeles.
 In addition to his time spent at the Counseling, Health & Wellness Center, he also consults at Treatment Dynamics, a substance abuse treatment facility for adolescents and adults in Florham Park and maintain a private practice in both Wayne, NJ and Manhattan.
 He is a faculty member at the NYU School of Medicine where he teachs current Addiction Psychiatry fellows and a physician specialist at UMDNJ in Newark, NJ.
 He completed his undergraduate degree at Northwestern University, medical school at the Albert Einstein College of Medicine, and his general psychiatry residency at Beth Israel Medical Center in New York City.

-Rose joined the Counselling, Health & Wellness Center in November, 2008 as Administrative Assistant to the Counseling, Health & Wellness staff.
+Rose joined the Counselling, Health & Wellness Center in November, 2008 as Administrative Assistant to the Counseling, Health & Wellness staff and started July 2015 as the Office Manager.
 She is pursuing studies in Psychology.

 Carola Gremlich, BSN, RN, CBE - Charge Nurse